Dark Mode

 What Is An Adjustment Of Status?

-An adjustment of status is the process of applying for lawful permanent resident status, also known as a Green Card, when you entered the US with a nonimmigrant visa, such as a student or tourist visa.
+An adjustment of status is the process of applying for lawful permanent resident status, also known as a Green Card, without the need to leave the country.

-To be eligible for adjustment of status, you must meet the following three criteria:
+To be eligible for adjustment of status, you must meet the following criteria:

 When is a Green Card immediately available for you?

-A Green Card is available if you are an immediate relative of a US citizen, i.e. a spouse, child or parent.
+A Green Card is available if you are an immediate relative of a U.S. citizen, i.e. a spouse, unmarried child under 21 or parent.
+This means you don’t have to wait for a Green Card since immediate relatives are given priority and Green Cards are always available for them.

 adjust your status